Everything You Need to Know About Stairlift Batteries

 Yes.
 Modern stairlifts are battery powered and recharged when sitting at their charging points.
 Some older models are mains powered and have no batteries.

 Q: What if there's a power cut?

-On newer models during a power cut, the stairlift batteries will continue to work, getting you safely to your destination (read more here).
-Even if the power cut is taking a while, fully charged batteries are good for at least 15 to 20 rides up and down your stairs, though if you have a powered swivel you will need to use the manual swivel lever.
+During a power cut, the stairlift batteries will continue to work on newer models, getting you safely to your destination (read more here).
+Even if the power cut is taking a while, fully charged batteries are good for at least 15 to 20 rides up and down your stairs, though if you have a powered swivel, you will need to use the manual swivel lever.

 Q: How to charge stairlift battery?

-For most brands, stairlift batteries don’t need special checks but do make sure your stairlift is never left too long off its charging point.
-This simply means “parking” your stairlift after every ride.
-More recent stairlifts have an alarm or light to let you know, but if you’re uncertain please ask your service engineer during a service visit to demonstrate.
+For most brands, stairlift batteries don’t need special checks but make sure your stairlift is never left too long off its charging point.
+This means “parking” your stairlift after every ride.
+More recent stairlifts have an alarm or light to let you know, but if you’re uncertain, please ask your service engineer during a service visit to demonstrate.